-The Gambler (1974) Rotten Tomatoes rating 86%
+Rotten Tomatoes rating 86%

 There is a newly released version starring Mark Wahlberg which we review below.

-Eight Men Out (1998) Rotten Tomatoes rating 86%
+Eight Men Out (1998)

 The amazing true story of the 1919 Chicago White Sox team that threw the Major League Baseball World Series for crooked gamblers and sportsbooks.
-Before you deride the players as greedy cheating bastards as we do with today’s match fixers realise the players were mostly uneducated and their contracts, pay and conditions were grossly unfair and exploitative.
+Before you deride the players as greedy cheating bastards as we do with today’s match-fixers realise the players were mostly uneducated and their contracts, pay and conditions were grossly unfair and exploitative.

-As the players left the grand jury a 7 year old Chicagoan newspaper boy tugged on his hero’s jacket sleeve, looked up with tears in his eyes and said
+As the players left the grand jury a 7-year-old Chicagoan newspaper boy tugged on his hero’s jacket sleeve, looked up with tears in his eyes and said

 “Say it ain’t so Joe, say it ain’t so”

-US sports had forever lost its innocence.
+US sports had forever lost their innocence.

-Owning Mahowny (2003) Rotten Tomatoes rating 79%
+Rotten Tomatoes rating 79%

-The amazing true story of a tight spending Bank of Canada employee who embezzled more than 10 million dollars of the bank’s money to gamble, first on sports, then at the casino tables in Atlantic City and Las Vegas.
-It’s not a fun Ocean’s 11 style romp through stealing from the bad guys and glamorous VIP casino rooms, it’s a gritty look at addiction and deceit.
+The amazing true story of a tight-spending Bank of Canada employee who embezzled more than 10 million dollars of the bank’s money to gamble, first on sports, then at the casino tables in Atlantic City and Las Vegas.
+It’s not a fun Ocean’s 11-style romp through stealing from the bad guys and glamorous VIP casino rooms, it’s a gritty look at addiction and deceit.

 The most amazing thing is how easy it was for the gambler to get the bank’s money.
-He had a job that saw him working between many different branches meaning no one person could observe the irregularities.
+He had a job that saw him working between many different branches meaning no 1 person could observe the irregularities.

-White Men Can't Jump (1992) Rotten Tomatoes rating 76%
+White Men Can't Jump (1992)

-Woody Harrelson’s character mirrors the way problem gamblers are depicted in many hollywood flicks, he is in debt to violent bookies from a college basketball fix gone wrong and just when he gets ahead he self destructively acts as if he wants to lose.
+Woody Harrelson’s character mirrors the way problem gamblers are depicted in many Hollywood flicks, he is in debt to violent bookies from a college basketball fix gone wrong and just when he gets ahead he self-destructively acts as if he wants to lose.

-Hard Times (1975) Rotten Tomatoes rating 73%
+Rotten Tomatoes rating 73%

-Hard Times shows the scummiest of douchebag mobsters pitting desperado boxers against each other like their private play things and betting on them.
+Hard Times shows the scummiest of douchebag mobsters pitting desperado boxers against each other like their private playthings and betting on them.

-Diggstown (1992) Rotten Tomatoes rating 54%
+Rotten Tomatoes rating 54%

-A movie about a hustler (James Woods) and a corrupt small town boss betting on a special boxing match.
+A movie about a hustler (James Woods) and a corrupt small-town boss betting on a special boxing match.
 The film keeps you guessing who is rigging what and who is scamming who and there are surprising plot twists and intrigues.

 It also has a young Heather Graham going for it.

-The Gambler (2014) Rotten Tomatoes rating 46%
+Rotten Tomatoes rating 46%

 This modern remake of the 1974 classic, which we review above, features the best cinematography and sleekest effects of any film on this list.
 Mark Wahlberg has just as much screen presence as James Caan and John Goodman gives a star turn.

-Hardball (2001) Rotten Tomatoes rating 39%
+Rotten Tomatoes rating 46%

 Keanu Reeves is a stereotypical degenerate sports bettor with debts to cliché unsavoury characters who has to coach a stereotypical underprivileged minority little league team from the projects.
 Everything that follows is painfully clichéd and obvious.